 3. On the Name column, right-click and select Group by this Column.

 This will give you a list of all applications grouped by name and version number.
 A quick scroll can show you some obvious results of applications that shouldn’t be there.

 4. Click the arrow in front of the application name to see all computers with that application installed.

 5. (Optional) Use the filter field to narrow down the results by application name.
 Here are a few to try out: coupon, toolbar, CCleaner, torrent, Overwatch.

 Now we can take action and send a snarky warning to that user, put together a list to turn in to administration, or better yet, uninstall through Inventory.
-Your boss is now going to recognize you as the Rockstar that you are!
 Watch this video for even more information.
 The options are endless!